Rob Stone (businessman)

-Rob Stone (born July 12, 1968) is an American music, media and branding executive based in New York City.
-Stone is the founder of the full-service marketing agency Cornerstone, and co-founder of music and style publication The Fader.
+Rob Stone (July 12, 1968 – June 24, 2024) was an American music, media and branding executive based in New York City.
+Stone was the founder of the full-service marketing agency Cornerstone and co-founder of music and style publication The Fader.

-Background
+Biography

 Stone attended the University at Albany in 1986 where he studied marketing and finance.
 Upon graduation in 1990, Stone joined SBK Records and rose to director of promotion.
 He also served as vice president of promotion at EMI Records.
-In The Big Payback: The History of the Business of Hip-Hop, author and hip hop journalist Dan Charnas notes Stone's rise through the ranks at EMI.
-When label heads Daniel Glass and Fred Davis initially discussed bringing Sean "Puff Daddy" Combs and his label, Bad Boy, to EMI, they brought in Stone—aged 25—due to his background and knowledge of hip hop.
+In The Big Payback: The History of the Business of Hip-Hop, author and hip-hop journalist Dan Charnas notes Stone's rise through the ranks at EMI.
+When label heads Daniel Glass and Fred Davis initially discussed bringing Sean "Puff Daddy" Combs and his label, Bad Boy, to EMI, they brought in Stone - aged 25 - due to his background and knowledge of hip hop.
 Stone became seen as the record business counterpart to innovative radio programmers such as Keith Naftaly and Hosh Gureli.

-Ventures

 In May 1994, Stone joined music executive Clive Davis at Arista Records.

-Stone worked with Notorious B.I.G., Usher Raymond, and other artists, including Sean "Puffy" Combs, Outkast, and Faith Evans.
+Stone worked with artists such as Notorious B.I.G., Usher Raymond, Sean "Puffy" Combs, Outkast and Faith Evans.